 No Internet Lockdown

-Big Media lobbyists are trying to lock down the Internet in Canada through secretive agreements1 and Bill C-56.2
+Big Media lobbyists are trying to lock down the Internet in Canada through secretive laws and agreements1

-Bill C-56, now under discussion in Parliament, includes provisions to criminalize and restrict your daily use of the Internet and give Big Media giants increased power to shut down websites without court oversight.3
+The government's Bill C-8 and secretive international agreement the Trans-Pacific Partnership are being put in place with little to no debate.
+They include provisions to criminalize and restrict your daily use of the Internet and give Big Media giants increased power to shut down websites without court oversight.2

 This approach is backwards: it suffocates online innovation and is patently unfair.
 It's time for policymakers to stop listening to outdated conglomerates and work to put Canada on the map as a leader in Internet openness and affordability.